Single Unit Mobility

 , a tall vehicle with a lower control ball or wheel.

-Forces such as gravity and inertia are used to control its movements, such as the robot leans to control the direction of travel.
+Forces such as gravity and inertia are used to direct its movements, such as the robot leans to control the direction of travel.

 Here are some equivalent examples: